-Ways to get around Milan
+Ways to Get Around in Milan

-This pass gives you access to bus, metro and trains within the city.
+This pass gives you access to buses, metro, and trains within the city.
 You can also get an all-inclusive Milan Pass which covers public transport and free entry to some major attractions in the city.

 Subway – There are four lines on the subway- each has different colors and numbers.
 The trains on the subway run every day from 6 AM to 1 AM.
-The main transfer locations between stations are at Centrale, Duomo, Loreto, Cadorna, Porta Garibaldi and Zara.
+Use the Malpensa Express train to get into the city center from the airport and back.

 Bike – If you want to stay active while checking out Milan’s hotspots, consider renting a bike.
-There are numerous pickup and drop off bike options around the city.
+There are numerous pickup and drop-off bike options around the city.
 It’s a great way to see the city at an affordable price!

-Finding an ATM is by no means a hard task- they’re all over the city.
-However, you don’t want to waste time stopping by an ATM everywhere so it would be ideal to have a travel-friendly card and some cash on hand.
+Finding an ATM is not hard- they’re all over the city.
+However, you don’t want to waste time stopping by an ATM everywhere, so it would be ideal always to have a travel-friendly card and some cash on hand.

-Tipping is allowed in Milan but it is not mandatory.
+Tipping is allowed in Milan, but it is not mandatory.
 This is because the bill usually comes with a service charge or ‘coperto.’